Bristol Sport Limited is committed to protecting and respecting your privacy and personal data.

 - Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests.

 - Where we need to comply with a legal obligation.

 - Where we have obtained freely given, specific and informed consent from you to use your personal data for one or more specific purposes.

-- To personalise any marketing communications that you have consented to receive from us - we may also use your data, or permit selected third parties to use your data, to provide you with information about goods and services which may be of interest to you and we or they may contact you about these by email, post or telephone provided you have given your consent to be contacted in such way by us and/or by selected third parties for marketing purposes.
-If you do not want us to use your data in this way, or to pass your details on to selected third parties for marketing purposes, please tick the relevant box situated on the form on which we collect your data (the registration form).
-To view a full list of third party partners and sponsors of Bristol Sport that may contact you if you consent to receiving marketing communications please click here.
+- Consent – to personalise any marketing communications that you have consented to receive from us – we may also use your data, or permit selected third parties to use your data, to provide you with information about goods and services which may be of interest to you and we or they may contact you about these by email, post or telephone provided you have given your consent to be contacted in such way by us and/or by selected third parties for marketing purposes.
+If you do not want us to use your data in this way, or to pass your details on to selected third parties for marketing purposes, please do not tick the relevant box situated on the form on which we collect your data (the registration form).
+To view a full listeof thire party partners and sponsors of Bristol Sport that may contact you if you consent to receiving marketing communications please click here

 We may disclose your personal information to any member of our group, which means our subsidiaries, our ultimate holding company and its subsidiaries, as defined in section 1159 of the UK Companies Act 2006 as well as to the partners and affiliates listed on our website from time to time.

 We may disclose your personal information to third parties as follows:

 - If we are under a duty to disclose or share your personal data in order to: comply with any legal or regulatory obligation; protect the rights, property, or safety of Bristol Sport Limited (or any company within its group), our customers/supporters of our clubs, or others; assist the police or security services with the prevention and detection of crime (whether at our premises or otherwise).
 This includes exchanging information with other companies and organisations for the purposes of fraud protection and credit risk reduction; and/or otherwise as permitted under applicable law.